Fun Things To Do In Bahrain With Family

 Learn more at lpodwaterpark.com

-A visit to the Manama Souq Market is a great way to get your children submerged into the vibrant culture of Bahrain.
-Dive into the market and look into all the stalls and everything they have to offer from delicious foods and snacks to spices, clothes, and electronics.
+A visit to the Manama Souq Market is a great way to immerse your children in the vibrant culture of Bahrain.
+Explore the many and varied stalls selling everything from delicious snacks to spices, clothes, furniture, handicrafts, and even electronics.

-You can also buy awesome souvenirs to take back home like beautiful jewellery as well as hand-made scarves and blankets.
-Remember that the souq can get very hectic so hold on tight to your kids so they do not get lost.
+Here, you can buy some awesome souvenirs to take back home, as well as hand-made scarves and blankets.
+Remember that the souq can get very hectic, so hold on tight to your kids so they do not get lost.

-The national museum of Bahrain is a national attraction and a great place to go with your family.
-From its main entrance, the museum takes its guests through nine halls which leads to multiple displays of historical artefacts and a wealth of fun education for the little ones.
+The National Museum of Bahrain is an international attraction and a great place to visit with your family.
+From its main entrance, the museum takes its guests through nine halls, which lead to multiple displays of historical artefacts and a fascinating collection of modern art.

-As you take a tour of the National Museum, you and your family will learn everything about the Dilmun civilization that existed more than 5000 years ago.
+As you tour the National Museum, you and your family will learn everything about the Dilmun civilization that existed more than 5,000 years ago.
 You will also see exhibits that show how Bahrain’s relationship with clothing, architecture, and death has evolved over the millennia.

 There are also lots of other exhibits inside the museum such as the palaeolithic remains of marine dinosaurs and some more recent historical and cultural exhibits from Bahrain.

 Qal-at al-Bahrain is a beautiful fort located on the northern coast of Bahrain, close to Seef.
-It was built about 3000 years ago and its present iteration was remodelled around sixth century AD.
-Lived in pretty much continuously for about 4500 years, the structure and the surrounding area have been full of many archaeological findings that tell about the people who lived in it.
+It was built about 3000 years ago, and its present iteration was remodelled around the sixth century AD.

 Take Scuba Diving Lessons